xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 In the coming year, a retention policy is likely to be added.

 This retention policy would represent a minimum retention period, not a maximum.
-For example, the policy will provide a functional guarantee not a privacy guarantee.
-A privacy guarantee is more difficult to provide due to the decentralized nature of the network and subtleties of blockchain data availability.

 For example, a retention policy may look something like the following, though specifics are subject to change:
   - One year for messages